 - Multiplatform chatting

 - Video Chats

-Messaging market shows continuous evolution, and there is still a chance to create a WhatsApp clone app that will get a decent market share.
-Development cost depends on 4 key factors that you are to decide before creating a messaging app:
+The messaging market shows continuous evolution, and there is still a chance to create a messenger app for Android and iOS that will get a decent market share.
+After reading this article, you know how to make an app like WhatsApp.